golden-garage/golden-garage.github.io/about.md

 drums.
 I played guitar and sang.
 He mixed all our creativity together producing amazing songs.
 [Indigo Blues].

 It's been more than ten years since I was in Erlangen.
 I moved away as Ingo fell in love with Fiddi, and I managed to find a job that required a lot less travel.
-I could rebuild my relationships at home.
+I could finalyy work on rebuild my relationships at home.
 Music was set aside again.
 I did play the guitar occasionally and sing, but I had stopped making music.

 ---